tr1xem/hyprfabricated-base/README.md

 # hyprfabricated-base
-Base Dots for hyprfabricated (if ur installing it on arch minimal or just fun)
+Base Dots for hyprfabricated (if you're installing it on arch minimal).

-Will install hyprfabricated.